Our dog Maggy is a beauty, but also quite the shedder.

-We also tried another recommendation, which is a pumice stone.
+So, we tried another suggestion we had read about, which is using a pumice stone.
 They are inexpensive and usually used in the bathtub to keep feet smooth.
 It picked up a little fur in the same tests as above, but hardly enough for us to recommend it.

-Yet another recommendation is to add white vinegar (one half cup) to the laundry to help loosen fur from clothing and also help eliminate pet odors.
+Yet another suggestion is to add white vinegar (one half cup) to the laundry to help loosen fur from clothing and also help eliminate pet odors.
 You can apparently either add the vinegar to the fabric softener dispenser or at the beginning of the rinse cycle.
 We are a bit wary of this suggestion because we have heard that vinegar isn’t good for the rubber seals on appliances.
 (There is so much back and forth about this on the internet that we don’t know for sure whether it’s true, but it seems prudent to use vinegar on occasion rather than regularly.)

-For tried and true fur removal from clothes and furniture, we will stick with lint rollers, which aren’t all the expensive, but pick up fur very easily.
+For tried and true fur removal from clothes and furniture, we plan to stick with lint rollers, which aren’t all that expensive, but pick up fur very easily.
+But, you might want to check out our other post about the ChomChom Roller, which is a popular alternative to lint rollers.

-That being said, maybe we shouldn’t want to eliminate loose pet fur altogether.
-It seems to actually have its uses.
+That being said, eliminating loose pet fur altogether isn’t the way to go as it seems to actually have its uses.

 For example, according to an article, Seven Surprising Ways to Use Pet Hair, you can actually add the stuff to your garden soil to help with fertilization or use it to make cat toys (they have a detailed video of how to do this — just click the article link).

 And speaking of getting crafty, quite a bit of animal fur is put to ornamental use on Etsy.
 One seller, for instance, offers a “Pet fur Heart Pendant,” which will be made once you send them some of your pet’s hair.

 Another offers a Custom Keepsake Heart knitted from your pet’s (dog, cat or rabbit) fur.